Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • behind shutters or decorative fixtures

 A starter nest may be no larger than a coin or walnut.
-Catching it early matters because a small nest is easier to address than a mature colony in midsummer.
+If you catch it at this stage, it is much easier to address than a mature colony in midsummer.

 Use Decoy Nests Carefully

-Yard pest control is not only about insects themselves.
-It is also about how the landscape shapes their behavior.
+Yard pest control is not only about the insects.
+It is also about how your landscape shapes their behavior.

 Be Strategic With Flowering Plants